Katherine Webb

 Katherine Elizabeth Webb-McCarron (born April 24, 1989), is an American model, beauty queen, and television personality.
-She was Miss Alabama USA 2012 and is perhaps best known for her appearance during the broadcast of the 2013 BCS National Championship Game.
+She was Miss Alabama USA 2012.

 Early life

 Katherine Webb was born in Montgomery, Alabama, to Alan and Leslie Webb.
+She grew up in Phenix City, Alabama and Columbus, Georgia.

 Pageant history

 In 2007, Webb was a semi-finalist in the Miss Georgia USA 2008 pageant.
 She was crowned Miss Alabama USA in 2012, and then went on to finish in the Top 10 of the Miss USA 2012 competition.